Salisbury Estate Planning Attorney

 People often imagine an estate plan in terms of a will that determines who gets what after you pass.
 This can be true for smaller, simpler estates.
 However, it can be a missed opportunity to not take advantage of other estate planning documents that look after your long-term care, tax planning measures, and more.

-At Hearne & Bailey, P.A., we can help you achieve what you need with your estate plan.
+At Hearne & Bailey, we can help you achieve what you need with your estate plan.
 Even if you don’t know where to start, we can guide you through the process so you will know all of options available.
 Your input informs our advice, which means that we’ll carefully listen to what you want to accomplish and respond with options and services that can support your goals.

 If you are currently dealing with matters concerning what a loved one left behind, we offer representation to help executors through the estate administration process.
 We can also provide estate litigation services if you need to initiate or respond to legal action concerning a loved one’s estate.